 What Is a Slab Leak: Causes, Signs, and Solutions (2024)

 What are the repair options for slab leaks?

 For leaks that occur beneath a slab, there are various repair methods available such as spot repair, rerouting the pipes around the leak, creating a tunnel under the house for access, employing the pass-through technique or opting for trenchless pipe repair.
-It’s important to select an approach that is best aligned with your unique circ*mstances.
+It’s important to select an approach that is best aligned with your unique circumstances.

+What Is a Slab Leak: Causes, Signs, and Solutions (2024)